 Microsoft disclosed details of a critical wormable flaw in SMBv3.
-This flaw can be used by attackers to deliver wormable malware to targets which could spread across the network and infect other machines within no time.
-Server Message Block(SMB) is an important network protocol that is used for sharing access to files, printers, serial ports and other resources on a network.
+This flaw can be used by attackers to deliver wormable malware to targets that could spread across the network and infect other machines within no time.
+Server Message Block(SMB) is an important network protocol that is used for sharing access to files, printers, serial ports, and other resources on a network.
 Microsoft has urged users to apply the patches for this vulnerability soon after they are available.
-This vulnerability is also known by a variety of names including SMBGhost, DeepBlue 3: Redmond Drift, Bluesday, CoronaBlue and NexternalBlue.
+This vulnerability is also by a variety of names including SMBGhost, DeepBlue 3: Redmond Drift, Bluesday, CoronaBlue, and NexternalBlue.
+Therefore, a good vulnerability management system can resolve these issues.

 CVE-2020-0796: RCE in Windows SMBv3 Client/Server